-- Monday, January 1, 2024 The Solemnity of Mary, the Mother of God is on a Wednesday in 2024 and is a day of obligation.
-A wedding may be scheduled at the discretion of the pastor, but the Mass and readings proper to the day must be used, and not the ritual Mass. - Please note that weddings are not permitted from Thursday, March 28, 2024 through Sunday, April 7, 2024 (the Triduum and Octave of Easter.) - Please note that November 2, 2024, All Souls (the Commemoration of the Faithful Deaprted) falls on a Saturday and ritual Masses are prohibited.
+- Please note that weddings are not permitted from Thursday, April 17, 2025 through Sunday, April 27, 2025 (the Triduum and Octave of Easter.) - Please note that November 1, 2025, All Saints falls on a Saturday and ritual Masses are prohibited.
 It may be pastorally appropriate to avoid weddings on this day.